restcord/restcord/docs/_docs/Guild/Modify Guild Role Positions.md

 ## Description

 Modify the positions of a set of role objects for the guild.
-Requires the &#039;MANAGE_ROLES&#039; permission.
+Requires the MANAGE_ROLES permission.
 Fires multiple Guild Role Update Gateway events.

 ## Parameters